Class Profile/Consumer Data/ABA Required Disclosures

 - Lytae–the School of Law's yearbook and journal of record for graduating seniors.

-In 2012-2013, tuition for full-time students is $38,116; part-time students pay $28,588 which includes both the academic year and five credits of summer study.
+In 2015-2016, tuition for full-time students is $39,450; part-time students pay $29,588 which includes both the academic year and five credits of summer study.
 The School of Law has a vigorous merit scholarship program consisting of both partial and full-tuition scholarships.
+All scholarships awarded at the time of acceptance are non-conditional and automatically renewable.

-Western New England University School of Law applicants are automatically considered for merit scholarships including the Oliver Wendell Holmes Scholarship.
-Other scholarships available to applicants include our Public Interest Scholarships and scholarships associated with our Centers and Institutes (Center for Innovation and Entrepreneurship, Center for Gender and Sexuality Studies, and Legislative Institute).
-Additional scholarships are available to upper level students based on law school performance.
-For more detailed information on scholarships please click here.
+Western New England University School of Law applicants are automatically considered for merit scholarships including the full-tuition Oliver Wendell Holmes Scholarship.
+Other scholarships available to applicants include our Public Interest Scholarships and scholarships associated with our Center for Gender and Sexuality Studies and Legislative Institute.
+All scholarships awarded at the time of acceptance are non-conditional and automatically renewable.

 The American Bar Association (ABA) defines a conditional scholarship as any financial aid award, the retention of which is dependent upon the student maintaining a minimum grade point average or class standing, other than that ordinarily required to remain in good academic standing.

 Last year, the average for students being employed or enrolled in a graduate program nine months following graduation was 72.5 percent.
-For additional placement data, please review the links below:
+For additional placement data, please see the data posted in ABA Standard 509(b)Employment Summary Report, which is posted in the Career Services area of the website by clicking here.

 Transfer and Visiting Students